 Hiring the cheapest contractor, or working on stuff on your own (DIY), when you have no idea of what you are doing, can end up costing you a lot more money down the road, not to mention the migraine headaches.

 Saving money is good, but take your time and make smart decisions so that you don’t become the star of the next Disaster DIY TV show.

-While you can have a lot of fun picking out new colors and products for your home improvement projects, paying the bills probably aren’t as much fun.
-By following the suggestions above you should be able to redo your home and still save lots of money.
+While you can have a lot of fun picking out new colors and products for your home improvement projects, paying the bills probably isn’t as much fun.
+By following the suggestions above you should be able to reno your home and still save lots of money.